Motorcycle Registration Fees by State (2026)

 Scooter vs motorcycle vs sportbike

 Off-road motorcycles, dirt bikes, and trail bikes get a different sticker entirely.
 Most states issue an OHV registration that costs $10-$40 per year or per two years and explicitly forbids on-road use.
 California's Green/Red Sticker programs, Colorado's OHV permit, and Arizona's OHV decal all fit this pattern.
+See our ATV and UTV registration guide for full OHV fees by state.

 Motorcycle registration fees by state, 2026